 Rosebank will be developed by oil and gas giant Equinor, which is majority-owned by the Norwegian government.
 Equinor holds an 80% stake in the field, and Ithaca Energy (Cambo’s owner) holds the remaining 20% stake.

-The UK public, however, would carry almost all the costs (around 90%) of developing Rosebank.25 Thanks to the former government’s oil and gas subsidies, the UK public would hand over billions in tax breaks to Equinor and its partners to develop the field4 while Equinor – which made £62 billion in profits globally in 2022,26 and £29 billion in 202327 – and its partners take the profit.
+The UK public, however, would carry almost all the costs (around 90%) of developing Rosebank.24 Thanks to the former government’s oil and gas subsidies, the UK public would hand over billions in tax breaks to Equinor and its partners to develop the field4 while Equinor – which made £62 billion in profits globally in 2022,25 and £29 billion in 202326 – and its partners take the profit.

-Despite this huge taxpayer subsidy, the UK public will see little benefit from Rosebank.
+Despite billions in taxpayer subsidies, the UK public will see little benefit from Rosebank.
 Much of the oil produced in the UK is not suitable for our energy needs, and as such, nearly 80% of the UK-produced oil is exported.3 It is likely, then, that Rosebank’s oil will do little to provide UK consumers with fuel, and will definitely not bring energy costs down.

 Beyond its enormous climate impact, Rosebank’s development could also have consequences for our seas and protected marine life.
 The pipeline needed to transport the tiny gas reserves in Rosebank would cut through a specially protected area of the North Sea, the Faroe-Shetland Sponge Belt.
 Such industrial activity on the seabed could potentially harm this fragile ecosystem and the extraordinary creatures that live on it, such as quahogs, a type of clam that can live for hundreds of years, as well as the ocean floor’s delicate corals and rare, deep sea sponges, which have led to local fishermen dubbing the seabed “cheese-bottoms”.8